 Welcome to 4th Grade

 Fourth grade is an exciting year when students are expected to become more independent learners.
 Teacher guidance provides the pathways for student exploration in all areas.
-In reading, students are exposed to a wide variety of genre in their “just right books.”
-They continuously receive direct instruction in reading strategies in whole group and small group settings.
+In reading, students are exposed to a wide variety of genres in their “just right books.”
+They continuously receive direct instruction on reading strategies in whole group and small group settings.
 Students learn to infer, make connections, and draw conclusions in order to become more critical and proficient readers.
-Students are taught to write for a variety of purposes and to express themselves through numerous formats.
-Students follow teacher directed models to learn to pre-write, revise, draft, and edit their work.
-Students continue to use a writing rubric which helps them to understand what is expected and guides them to understand their individual strengths and weaknesses as a writer.
+Students are taught to write for various purposes and to express themselves through numerous formats.
+Students follow teacher-directed models to learn to pre-write, revise, draft, and edit their work.
+Students continue to use a writing rubric that helps them to understand what is expected and guides them to understand their individual strengths and weaknesses as a writer.

 The Science 21 curriculum provides experiences that help students develop practice and apply critical thinking skills.
-Hands- on experiments and projects enable students to understand how science connects to the world around them.
+Hands-on experiments and projects enable students to understand how science connects to the world around them.
 This year, students will “read to learn” about the world around them and their role in society.
-All the disciplines throughout the year provide challenges for students to learn and achieve to their potential.
+All the disciplines throughout the year provide challenges for students to learn and achieve their potential.